There are so many good gaming laptops available to choose from.

 Gaming Laptop RAM: Why 16GB is the Sweet Spot

 When it comes to gaming, the best amount of RAM to have is 16GB, as this amount of memory gives enough space to run current gaming titles decently and also allows for feature performance.
-For average gaming, 8GB may be enough, but it is gradually becoming limited, especially for AAA games.
+For average gaming, 8GB can be a good start, but it is gradually becoming limited, especially for AAA games.

 Resolution, Refresh Rates, and Panel Types Demystified: